surniaulula/wpsso-wp-sitemaps/README.md

 <!-- about -->

-<p>Select post and taxonomy types included in the WordPress sitemaps XML.</p>
+<p>Select post and taxonomy types added to the WordPress sitemaps XML.</p>

-<p><strong>Add post type archive pages to the WordPress sitemap XML</strong>, like the WooCommerce shop page and The Events Calendar events page.</p>
+<p>Include post type archive pages to the WordPress sitemap XML like the WooCommerce shop page and The Events Calendar events page.</p>

+<p>Include <a href="https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap">localized pages for Google</a> from PolyLang and WMPL (WPSSO Core Premium edition required).</p>

 <p>Enhance the WordPress sitemaps XML with article modification times.</p>

-<p>Exclude individual posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles pages.</p>
+<p>Exclude "No Index" or redirected posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles pages.</p>

 <!-- /about -->

-<h3>The WP Sitemaps Settings Page</h3>

-<p>The WP Sitemaps settings page allows you to choose which post and taxonomy types are included in the WordPress sitemaps XML.</p>

-<h3>The Document SSO Metabox</h3>

-<p>When editing a post, page, custom post type, taxonomy term (category, tag, etc.), or user profile page, you can enable the "No Index" option under the Document SSO &gt; Edit Visibility tab to exclude that webpage from the WordPress sitemaps XML.</p>

 <h3>WPSSO Core Required</h3>